UMHashim/alx-zero_day/README.md

 Revision on git and GitHub
+Hot fix on Git